 7.6.
 Sector Vessel Interactions with Allocated Species in Non-Amendment 16 Fisheries.
-NMFS will account for Member harvests of Allocated Species as harvests of the Sector's ACE, regardless of whether such harvests are made during directed groundfish fishing trips or during other fishing trips, unless the Allocated Species harvest is managed under another management plan or as a sub-component annual catch limit ("ACL") of Amendment 16 Allocated Species.
+NMFS will account for Member harvests of Allocated Species as harvests of the Sector's ACE, regardless of whether such harvests are made during a directed groundfish fishing trip or during other fishing trips, unless the Allocated Species harvest is managed under another management plan or as a sub-component annual catch limit ("ACL") of Amendment 16 Allocated Species.
 Each Active Member shall report every fishing trip by such Member to the Manager prior to sailing, for determination whether the related Allocated Species harvest must be accounted for to NMFS as harvest of the Sector's ACE.

 7.7.
 Consolidation and Redistribution of ACE: Scientific recommendations and new Magnuson requirements will influence the level of consolidation that will take place in the groundfish fishery.
 The Sector members intend to utilize sector management to mitigate excessive consolidation that may occur in the effort-controlled system where overall management measures are based upon the weakest stocks.
-In FY 2022, 26% of the permits enrolled in the NEFS II for FYs 2023 and 2024 are attached to vessels actively fishing for NE multispecies.
-For FYs 2023 and 2024, the NEFS II sector has 114 permits currently enrolled.
-Of those permits 30 are anticipated to actively fish for NE multispecies in FYs 2023 and 2024.
-While these numbers may change, the NEFS II sector expects that, compared to FY 2022, there would be:
+In the year 2024 fishing, 26% of the permits enrolled in the NEFS II were attached to vessels actively fishing for NE multispecies.
+For FYs 2025 and 2026, the NEFS II sector has 128 permits currently enrolled.
+Of those permits 34 are expected to actively fish for NE multispecies.
+While these numbers may change, the NEFS II sector expects that, compared to FY 2024, there would be:

-No change from the consolidation that previously occurred among the members during FY 2022.
-The member permits that are not attached to active NE multispecies vessels in FYs 2023 and 2024 are the same permits that did not fish in FY 2022.
-In most cases, a member who owns multiple permits fished the ACE (or DAS if in the common pool) of all those permits on fewer hulls and will now continue to fish the ACE contributed by all those permits on fewer hulls, resulting in little additional consolidation.
+Little or no change from the consolidation that previously occurred among the members during FY 2024.
+The member permits that are not attached to active NE multispecies vessels in FYs 2025 and 2026 are the same permits that did not fish in FY 2024.
+Most times, a member who owns multiple permits fished the ACE of all those permits on fewer hulls and will now continue to fish the ACE contributed by all those permits on fewer hulls, resulting in little additional consolidation.

 8. Release of Catch Data.
-Pursuant to section 402(b)(1)(F) of the Magnuson-Stevens Fishery Conservation and Management Act, 16 U.S.C. §1881a(b)(1)(F), the undersigned hereby authorizes the release to the Manager of II Northeast Fishery Sector, Inc.; Program Director of Northeast Sector Service Network, and the FishTrax Programmer, of information that may be or is considered to be confidential or privileged by the Magnuson-Stevens Act or other federal law regarding the catch of various species of fish associated with the limited access Northeast multispecies permit with the Moratorium Right Identifiers (MRIs) enrolled in the sector submitted to the National Marine Fisheries Service that the undersigned has authority to access.
-This information includes data required to be submitted or collected by NMFS, including but not limited to days-at-sea allocation and usage, vessel trip reports, dealer reports, Northeast Fishery Observer Program data, information collected for conservation and management purposes, catch and landings history data, at-sea or electronic monitoring data, VMS information, and all other information associated with the vessel, MRI #, and/or permit records.
+Pursuant to section 402(b)(1)(F) of the Magnuson-Stevens Fishery Conservation and Management Act, 16 U.S.C. §1881a(b)(1)(F), the undersigned hereby authorizes the release to the Manager of II Northeast Fishery Sector, Inc. and FACTS "Fishing Activity & Catch Tracking System" a program of Electric Edge Systems Group, with information is confidential or privileged by the Magnuson-Stevens Act or other federal law regarding the catch of various species of fish associated with the limited access Northeast multispecies permit with the Moratorium Right Identifiers (MRIs) enrolled in the sector submitted to the National Marine Fisheries Service that the undersigned has authority to access.
+This information includes data required to be submitted or collected by NMFS, including but not limited to days-at-sea allocation and usage, vessel trip reports, dealer reports, Northeast Fishery Observer Program data, information collected for conservation and management purposes, catch and landings history data, at-sea or electronic monitoring data, VMS